 Your Garment's inner liner consists of a moisture barrier and a thermal barrier that are typically sewn together as a unit.
 This inner liner fastens into the outer shell and is removable for cleaning, inspection, and decontamination.
-Your Garment may have an optional inspection opening to allow easy inspection of the liner's inner surfaces.
+If your inner liner is the sewn-together type, it most likely has an inspection system (FIG. 2A, FIG. 2B) to allow easy inspection of the liner's inner surfaces.
+However, your Garment may have the optional Separable Liner System (FIG. 2C), which is fastened together by a combination of zippers, hook and loop and snaps to facilitate inspection, cleaning, repair and/or replacement.

 Moisture Barrier: Your Garment's moisture barrier is constructed of moisture-resistant yet breathable film that is laminated to a substrate for stability.
 It protects you and your Garment's thermal liner from water, steam, moisture penetration, chemicals and bloodborne pathogens.
-It also allows the outward passage of moisture vapour so some of your body heat can escape.
+It also allows the outward passage of moisture vapor so some of your body heat can escape.
+Your Garment may have the optional Vented Moisture Barrier (FIG. 2D) which includes a circumferential opening with 2" overlap at the torso mid-section.